Your team says they want "diverse perspectives." What they actually have is six people who think identically and two who stopped speaking up.

 The Enneagram reveals what your team is actually missing.

-Harmonic Groups: How We Handle Conflict
+How People Handle Conflict

 Enneagram Combinations: The Power of Diversity